Andrevitali/g8-2024-website/_pages/works.markdown

 Closing with a peculiar and particularly interesting result, let's talk about <span style="color: #ed1a1a;">carciofi alla giudia</span>.
 Both [Marie Claire](https://www.marieclaire.it/food/g36378665/migliori-carciofi-alla-giudia/) and [2night](https://2night.it/81c141-/il-carciofo-alla-giudia-indirizzi-dove-mangiarlo-roma.html) suggest <i>Giggetto al Portico d'Ottavia</i> and <i>La Taverna del Ghetto</i>, both of these are in CraveIT's top ten, the former being the top result.
 More importantly, both of the top two places among **CraveIT’s “carciofi alla giudia” results are restaurants located at the Jewish ghetto**, an area where no restaurants recommended by CraveIT for other dishes appear.
 <br>
-This kind of artichokes are widely cooked and eaten in any restaurant offering Roman cuisine but are, of course, a classic of the classic in Roman Jewish tradition; as such, CraveIT correctly spotted that their heart lies in the ghetto.
+This kind of artichokes are widely cooked and eaten in any restaurant offering Roman cuisine but are, of course, a classic of  Roman Jewish tradition; as such, CraveIT correctly spotted that their heart lies in the ghetto.
 <br>
 <hr>